 This podcast is hosted by the two musicians Sef and Pepijn (AKA Yous and Yay).
 In each episode they invite a new interesting personality on the podcast, to interview them about their life and career.
 They speak to “interesting people, inspiring people, beautiful people, annoying people, and cuddly people,” most of whom work in a creative field.

 Touching on both lighthearted and deeper subjects while keeping a relaxed tone and tempo, this podcast is great for learning the Dutch language as it is actually used in conversations!
-The episodes are up to two hours long so you can easily listen to it while working out, cleaning, or whatever other tasks you might want some distraction from.
+The episodes are up to two hours long so you can easily listen to them while working out, cleaning, or whatever other tasks you might want some distraction from.

 🎧 Where to listen: Spotify, Apple Podcasts, Google Podcasts, Stitcher, NPO Radio 1 Podcasts, or VPRO.